Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

 ###### Sunrise/Sunset

-When reporting the times for the calendar, the given time differs from the sunrise/sunset times used to compute seasonal hours in the following regards:
-- These times will always be shown without elevation (regardless of whether elevation is used for calculating the other times (like in the Ohr Hachaim calendar) or not (like in the Amudeh Hora'ah calendar)).
-- If the user has scraped "Visual Sunrise" times from the ChaiTables.com website, they will be included in this PDF, as indicated by the inclusion of seconds.

-These times are provided from the **NOAA algorithm**.
+These are both astronomical constants, as the base to the other times.
+Internally, they will use the **NOAA algorithm** with elevation (except for outside Eretz Yisrael), yet sunrise will display a different time: non-elevation sunrise.
+This is closer to the intended result of "Visual Sunrise", scrapeable from the ChaiTables.com website.
+Users who did scrape these times (by following the instructions on the website by the sunrise description) will see seconds added to the "Sunrise" column.

 ###### Midday